 We are roasting a Pork Loin with Peachy Mustard Glaze for our entree, it is super simple to prepare, and loaded with juicy tender flavor.
 The tangy glaze is perfect this time of year and adds to the succulent meaty taste.
-My pork loin has a large fat cap on top because I purchased it from a farmer’s market, but if you prefer less fat on top, buy a pork loin at the grocery store – they trim most of the fat off.
+My pork loin has a large fat cap on top because I purchased it from a farmer’s market, but if you prefer less fat on top, buy a pork loin at the grocery store – but keep a little fat on the top.

 Our side dish is a Carrot & Celery Salad with Lemon Honey Vinaigrette.
 This salad reminds me of dining in one of my grandparent’s favorite restaurants, where they always placed a carrot and celery tray with dipping sauce on the table.
 In this salad the crispy veggies are a fun twist mixed with a little Romaine lettuce for an extra crunch.
-The fresh vinaigrette is a nice preparation.
+The citrusy vinaigrette gives it a boost of tang, which the carrots and celery can handle.

-For dessert, we create a tender Lemon Almond Flourless Cake.
-Flourless desserts are so back in fashion, especially with the grain free crowd, and this cake doesn’t miss a beat on flavor.
+For dessert, a tender Lemon Almond Flourless Cake.
+Flourless desserts are so in fashion, especially with the grain free crowd, and this cake doesn’t miss a beat on flavor.
 The crumb on this cake is almost like pudding, but with a slight nuttiness.
-I must say, “it is super tasty” and it’s even more scrumptious with a scoop of vanilla ice cream on the side.
+I must say, “it is scrumptious” and it’s even better with a scoop of vanilla ice cream on the side.

-So, socialize old school style and create a meal that is worth reminiscing about with friends and family.
-Have fun and celebrate, and don’t forget to tag me @genamariebell on Instagram with your pics!
+So, invite some friends and gather to create a meal that is worth reminiscing about.
+Don’t forget to tag me @genamariebell on Instagram with your pics!

 Lemon Almond Flourless Cake